vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## More Solutions and best practices

-In the [Solutions](https://developer.vippsmobilepay.com/docs/solutions) section of the documentation, you can now see how Vipps APIs can be combined to give the best user experience for several use cases, such as:
+In the [Solutions](https://developer.vippsmobilepay.com/docs/solutions) section of the documentation, you can now see how APIs can be combined to give the best user experience for several use cases, such as:

 * Electric vehicle charging
 * Loyalty at Point of Sale (POS)